Tasman Highway Upgrade - Sideling

 Motorists should allow up to 15 minutes extra travel time during this work.
 You may wish to use an alternate route.
 Please keep to speed limits and follow the directions of traffic controllers and signs.

 The contract for Stage 1 – Section 1 was awarded to Fulton Hogan Construction in May 2022.

 Yes.
 Design of Section 1 has confirmed that the existing road pavement will be reclaimed and reused onsite as part of a new road base.
 The road pavement will then be re-laid and sealed.

 Extensive surveys and geotechnical investigations have been conducted to better inform design for improved drainage and more durable road conditions as part of the upgrade.

-This has included, but is not limited to, deflectograph testing of present road durability, potholing and sample testing of existing road foundations, and consideration of key points of failure and potholing within the existing road surface.
+This has included methods like deflectograph testing.
+This tests the current road's durability, potholing and foundations.
+We also investigated key points of failure and potholing within the existing road surface.